 Such experience is shared by relatively small numbers of young people.
 We believe it makes sense to foster more interest in such activities.
 As the image suggests, engagement in the digital world can possibly provide a pathway to attract more young people to outdoor explorations.

-Youth Hiking in the Digital Age is an Erasmus+ project with the above objective in view.
+Our Erasmus+ initiative has the above objective in view.
 In the framework of this project:

 – We identify trails leading through sites of cultural and natural interest in the Carpathian ranges where we are based

 – Organise workshops on aerial photography, filmmaking and digital mapping that take the participants from their screens to explorations of the countryside